insapathogenomics/ReporTree/README.md

 - Clustering using two or more methods and/or different thresholds -> set the different requirements separated by a comma (e.g. root_dist,avg_dist-10,avg_dist-20-30)

+#### Note on the '--HC-threshold' argument
+'--HC-threshold' is the equivalent to '--method-threshold' for the hierarchical clustering analysis.
+As such, the input of this argument follows the same structure as mentioned in the previous paragraph.
+Possible methods: single, complete, average, weighted, centroid, median, ward.

 #### Note on the '--partitions2report' argument

 This argument is used to select the columns of the partitions table that will be incorporated into the metadata table.
 If you use ReporTree to obtain the partitions table, the column names specification follows the same rules as the '--method-threshold' or the '--threshold' argument, depending on whether you provided a newick tree or an allele matrix, respectively.